SEAN: Still June-ing, still dreaming.

 ASH: Chobits was the first CLAMP work that I read, so it holds a special place for me, problems and all.

-MELINDA: Definitely not my favorite of CLAMP’s work, but I’m interested in what a 20th Anniversary Edition has to offer.
+MJ: Definitely not my favorite of CLAMP’s work, but I’m interested in what a 20th Anniversary Edition has to offer.

 SEAN: There’s also Eden’s Zero 8 and Wotakoi: Love Is Hard for Otaku 4.
 Definitely looking forward to more Wotakoi.